 High performance: Since TCP/IP burdens CPU processing resources and latency, it performs worse compared to the other two network protocols.
 And RoCE increases speed and power in enterprise data centers while reducing total cost of ownership without replacing Ethernet infrastructure.
 As for Infiniband, it uses serial links and buses to send data one bit at a time, enabling faster, more efficient communications.

-Easy management: Although RoCE and Infiniband have lower latency and higher performance than TCP/IP, the latter is easier to deploy and manage.
+Easy management: Although RoCE and Infiniband RDMA have lower latency and higher performance than TCP/IP, the latter is easier to deploy and manage.
 The network administrators who use TCP/IP to build up devices and network connectivity only need little central management.

 Cost-efficiency: For enterprise data centers with limited budget, Infiniband is probably not a good choice.
 It uses expensive IB switching ports to carry a large number of applications, increasing the computing cost, maintenance cost, and management cost of enterprises.
 In contrast, RoCE and TCP/IP using ethernet switches are more cost-effective.
 Therefore, Infiniband switches are more popular in HPC data centers.

-Network devices: As the table shows below, both RoCE and TCP/IP achieve data transmission through ethernet switches, while Infiniband uses IB switches with independent architecture to carry applications.
+Network devices: As the table shows above, both RoCE and TCP/IP achieve data transmission through ethernet switches, while Infiniband uses IB switches with independent architecture to carry applications.
 Typically, IB switches must be interconnected with devices that support IB protocol and are relatively closed and difficult to replace.